How to access Facebook behind firewall using Squid

 Posted under » Ubuntu » Linux » LAMP Security updated on 17 April 2023

 If you have money and are not are not technically inclined, get a VPN or proxy service.
 It will cost about US$8 a month.
-There are free services that offer a work-around but its unsatisfying.
+However, even VPN is likely blocked by your IT dept. If you have admin access to a linux (Ubuntu) server then Squid worth a try.

 You may need to install Squid 1st.
 Squid is a full-featured web proxy cache server application which provides proxy and cache services for Hyper Text Transport Protocol (HTTP), File Transfer Protocol (FTP), and other popular network protocols.
 Squid can implement caching and proxying of Secure Sockets Layer (SSL) requests and caching of Domain Name Server (DNS) lookups, and perform transparent caching.
 Cache will speed up your downloads.
 Squid is also an ACL (access control list).

-apt-get install squid //or apt-get install squid squid-common
+$ apt-get install squid //or

 Common installation is preferred.
 You can modify the configuration later for allowing more access like via HTTP etc. The config file is at /etc/squid3/squid.conf Best that you make a copy of this standard config in case you mess it up later.
+A good idea is to set your Squid server to listen on TCP port 8675 instead of the default TCP port 3128, change the http_port directive as such: http_port 8675

 To stop and start

-You may want to verify the status of the service with.
+You may want to verify the status of the service with

-systemctl status squid
+$ systemctl status squid

 To find out which port squid is running

-netstat -plant
+$ netstat -plant

 Following are the some important squid file locations you should be aware of: